In this post, I'll be teaching you how to ask a guy out without sounding desperate.

 Asking someone out can be nerve-racking, especially if you're not used to going out of your comfort zone.
 But the thing is that the answer will always be a no unless you ask, so just go for it.
 Here are some things to keep in mind that will help keep the anxiety at bay:

 - Everyone has a type.
 Sometimes you're not his type, but someone out there thinks you're the sexiest woman they've ever seen.

-- Throwing yourself into uncomfortable circumstances (like asking a ) helps you feel more comfortable with being uncomfortable.
+- Throwing yourself into uncomfortable circumstances (like asking a guy out) helps you feel more comfortable with being uncomfortable.
 Do it more often.

 Frequently Asked Questions

 Do you have more questions about asking a guy out?
 Don't worry, we have the answers.

 Is it OK for a girl to make the first move?

 Yes.
 In fact, it is encouraged these days.
 Gone are the times when a woman just sits pretty and waits for the man to make a move.
 Unlike in the 18th century, you won't be shamed for making the first move.
 Today, a woman taking the initiative is always appreciated.